AntonStoeckl/dynamic-streams-eventstore-go/codestyle.md

 ### Additional Formating Preferences

 #### Return Statements
+- Always put an empty line before return statements, **except**:
+  - When it's the only line in a block (if, function, case, etc.)
+  - When it's in a block with only one line of code before it (e.g., assignment then return)
-- Always put an empty line before return statements, unless it's the only line in a block (if, function, ...)
+- **Special case**: The final return statement in a function **always** gets an empty line before it (unless it's the only line in the function)
 - This applies to all functions, including helper methods and business logic functions

-Example:
+Examples:
 ```go
 func Example() bool {
     someValue := doSomething()